-If you are new to product management and have not had to write a product specification before then you’re in the right place.
+If you are new to product management and have not had to write a product specification before, then you’re in the right place.

 While you may have learned the basics of writing a product specification, putting it into action is something else entirely and takes some thought and a dedicated process.
 Here is a guide on what you need to know and how to create a product specification that is flexible and correct.

 What Are Product Specifications?

 To write a product specification, you need to have an understanding of what it is.
-A product spec is a blueprint that outlines the product you will be building, what it is going to look like, and what its function is.
-It may also include who it is being made for.
+A product spec is a blueprint that outlines the product you will be building, what it is going to look like, and the specific product requirements and functions.
+It may also include the persona or user it is being made for.

-An Example Product Specification
+3 Example Product Specifications

 There are many examples of both hard copies and online ones.
 This is a simple example of an online spec you can adapt and use with your team.